-In this thesis we will try to implement a solution to handle and optimize complex Geo-SPARQL queries on large data cubes.
-In particular, We will attempt to find ways to improve the performance of those queries when datasets of different forms are also involved.
-All of this will be presented in the context of Plato, a system based on ontology-based data access technologies which aims to advance semantic analysis of EO data and contribute to the broader landscape of semantic data cube frameworks.
+In this thesis we will try to implement a solution to handle and optimize complex Geo-SPARQL queries on large datasets.
+We will also try to find ways to increase the performance of those queries on given datasets and extract some statistics and metrics.
+All of this will be presented in the context of Plato, a semantic data cube system implementation which uses ontology-based data access technologies and, in particular, the system Ontop.

 A data cube is a multidimensional array of values.
 It is a natural data structure for storing analysis-ready Earth observation (EO) data as well as multidimensional data of all kinds.
 As a result, a number of data cube infrastructures targeting EO data have recently been developed (e.g., the Open Data Cube infrastructure in Australia, the Euro Data Cube and Earth System Data Cube funded by ESA etc.).
 These data cube infrastructures offer libraries and APIs (e.g., xarray, YAXArrays) to store and query multidimensional data.
-However, before data cube infrastructures became a trend, there had already been lots of research and development on array data base management systems (DBMS) (e.g., Rasdaman [6], SciDB [23] and MonetDB SciQL [32]), which provide declarative query languages for modeling and accessing multidimensional data.
+However, before data cube infrastructures became a trend, there had already been lots of research and development on array data base management systems (DBMS) (e.g., Rasdaman [6], SciDB [22] and MonetDB SciQL [30]), which provide declarative query languages for modeling and accessing multidimensional data.